(a) Composition of Record on Appeal. The following items constitute the record on appeal:

 (2) If anything material to either party is omitted from or misstated in the record by error or accident, the omission or misstatement may be corrected and a supplemental record may be certified and forwarded:(A) on stipulation of the parties; or(B) by the district court before or after the record has been forwarded.

 The supreme court, on proper suggestion or of its own initiative, may direct that an omission or misstatement be corrected, and, if necessary, that a supplemental record be certified and transmitted.
 All other questions as to the form and content of the record must be presented to the supreme court.

 Rule 10 was amended, effective 1978; March 1, 1986; January 1, 1995; March 1, 1998; March 1, 1999; March 1, 2001; technical amendments effective August 1, 2001; March 1, 2003; March 1, 2004; March 1, 2005; March 1, 2008; March 1, 2011; October 1, 2014; March 1, 2020.

 Rule 10 was amended, effective January 1, 1995.
 The amendment allows a transcript to be prepared and certified from an electronic recording by someone other than the operator of recording equipment or a court reporter.

 Rule 10 was amended, effective March 1, 2003.
 The language and organization of the rule were changed to make the rule more easily understandable and to make style and terminology consistent throughout the rules.

-Subdivisions (a), (b), and (c) were amended, effective October 1, 2014, to require that an electronic copy of the transcript be filed in the supreme court.
+Subdivisions (a), (b), and (c) were amended, effective October 1, 2014, to require that an electronic copy of the transcript in portable document format (PDF) be filed in the supreme court.
 When the mandate of the supreme court is issued, an electronic copy of the transcript will be filed in Odyssey.